vuepress/vuepress-community/packages/docs/src/en/plugins/container.md

 // .vuepress/config.js
 module.exports = {
   plugins: [
-    // you can use it multiple times
+    // you can use this plugin multiple times
     [
       'vuepress-plugin-container',
       {